meceqs/meceqs/docs/typed-handling.md

-# Typed Handling Filter
+# Typed Handling Middleware

 Meceqs can be used to do simple in-process dispatching to strongly typed handlers that is similar to Jimmy Bogard's [MediatR](https://github.com/jbogard/MediatR) library.
 His library has been a great inspiration for us and we would like to thank him and his contributors for creating it!

-Our typed handling filter has the following features:
+Our typed handling middleware has the following features:
 * `IHandles<TMessage>` interface for handlers that don't return results.
 * `IHandles<TMessage, TResult>` interface for handlers that return results.
-* `HandleContext` object that contains metadata (envelope, filter context, handler reflection data).
+* `HandleContext` object that contains metadata (envelope, message context, handler reflection data).
 * `IHandleInterceptor` interface for creating interceptors that can read attributes from the handler method/class.
 * Handlers and interceptors can be configured separately for every pipeline.
 * Handlers and interceptors are resolved transiently by default but you can also use your own lifecycles by adding them to the DI framework.
-* The filter can either ignore messages without a handler or throw an exception.
+* The middleware can either ignore messages without a handler or throw an exception.

 Note that it currently does *not* support the following things:
 * Dispatching one message to multiple handlers